 During a recent concert/lecture tour the United Kingdom a good friend, Rob Mackay, informed Sain that his last name means "sound" in Welsh - making him Dr. "Sound."
 How cool is that!

-Sain served as Board Member in Composition for the College Music Society Southern Chapter, for several terms on the American Composers Alliance Board of Governors, and as Executive Committee Chair for the Society of Composers Inc. He is currently President of the Society of Composers Inc. Sain was named the 2005 San Diego State University Music Alumnus of the Year.
+Sain served as Board Member in Composition for the College Music Society Southern Chapter, for several terms on the American Composers Alliance Board of Governors, and as Executive Committee Chair for the Society of Composers Inc. He is President Emeritus of the Society of Composers Inc. Sain was named the 2005 San Diego State University Music Alumnus of the Year.
 His music is published by Brazinmusikanta Publications and American Composers Editions.
 His writing can be found in the Computer Music Journal.

 jps performing his work for flute and